NSGourav/eYRC-2025-26/README.md

 # Krishi Cobot (KC) theme for eYRC 2025-26

-This repository contains the simulation setup for the Krishi Cobot (eYantra Robotics Competition 2025-26).
+This repository contains the simulation setup and hardware implementation codes for the Krishi Cobot (eYantra Robotics Competition 2025-26).

 ## Project Overview